 Iron Mill Pond has always been known for excellent fishing.
 Largemouth bass, bluegills, perch, black crappie, dogfish, carp, and northern pike inhabit the lake.
 Several maps are included in this book to mark well-known spots.
 Michigan fishing regulations must be followed and a fishing license is required.
 The Michigan Department of Natural Resources offers fishing licenses on-line.
 Catch and Release is highly recommended; either take the fish for a mount, eat it, or throw it back.
 In the event that a large fish is caught and you would like to mount it, let us know.
 We can contact a highly talented local taxidermist.

-Consider catching enough panfish for a shore lunch.
+Please consider catching enough panfish for a shore lunch.
 Panfish are bluegills, perch, and crappies.
 Nothing beats the feeling of catching just enough fish to feed your family.
 It may take 20 minutes or several days to get enough fish for a shore lunch.
+A shore lunch recipe is included in this manual.

 Please bring your own fishing equipment.
 Limited fishing equipment for kids is available for sale (you take it home when you leave).
-Additional equipment and bait can be purchased at Knutson’s Sporting Goods in Brooklyn, which is 20 minutes away.
+Knutson's Sporting Goods is in Brooklyn (20 min) where equipment and bait can be purchased.

 Several fishing books are available in the AshKay Island library.
 These books may be consulted for tips on catching the species of choice, or let us know that you are interested in fishing and we will point you in the right direction.